grafana/grafana/docs/sources/http_api/library_element.md

 JSON Body schema:

-- **folderId** – ID of the folder where the library element is stored.
+- **folderUid** – UID of the folder where the library element is stored, empty string when it is General folder.
 - **name** – Name of the library element.
 - **model** – The JSON model for the library element.
 - **kind** – Kind of element to create.
 Use `1` for library panels or `2` for library variables.